weibeld/k8s-ldap-authentication/README.md

 # Webhook service for Kubernetes LDAP authentication

-This is a webhook service implementing LDAP authentication for Kubernetes with the [Webhook Token authentication plugin](https://kubernetes.io/docs/reference/access-authn-authz/authentication/#webhook-token-authentication).
+This is a webhook service that implements LDAP authentication for Kubernetes with the [Webhook Token authentication plugin](https://kubernetes.io/docs/reference/access-authn-authz/authentication/#webhook-token-authentication).

 ## Dependencies